Secure CheckoutPersonal information is secured with SSL technology.

 No minimum order.

-Manual of Percutaneous Coronary Interventions: A Step by Step Approach is a practical, easy to read reference guide on how to perform percutaneous coronary intervention in non-CTO lesions.
+Manual of Percutaneous Coronary Interventions: A Step by Step Approach is a practical, easy to read reference guide on how to perform percutaneous coronary.
 Written by recognized experts in the field, this reference compiles the necessary steps, lists pitfalls to watch out for, and provides tactics on troubleshooting percutaneous coronary interventions.
 Written to bring a practical and easy to read approach, this book is perfect for interventional cardiologists, interventional and general cardiology fellows, cardiology researchers, physicians, cardiac catheterization laboratory personnel, technical staff, industry professionals and anyone interested in understanding the cutting-edge and rapidly evolving field of coronary PCI.

-- Provides a practical, case-oriented and easy to read reference with four color illustrations and step-by-step guidance for coronary chronic total occlusion interventions (CTO)
+- Provides a practical, case-oriented and easy to read reference with four color illustrations and step-by-step guidance for percutaneous coronary intervention

-- Includes expert guidance from leaders with large clinical experience, high success rates and extensive experience proctoring CTOs in multiple clinical centers
+- Includes expert guidance from leaders with large clinical experience

-- Includes access to a companion website that houses videos that demonstrate CTO PCI procedures, including narration
+- Includes access to a companion website that houses videos that demonstrate various PCI techniques, including narration

 Interventional cardiologists, interventional and general cardiology fellows, cardiology researchers, physicians, cardiac catheterization laboratory personnel, technical staff, industry professionals and everyone else interested in understanding the cutting edge and rapidly evolving field of coronary PCI